-TIVAD ports, also known as Port-a-Cath, have been the subject of hundreds of lawsuits filed across the U.S. The primary allegations against manufacturers claim these medical devices caused serious injuries including infections, sepsis, internal bleeding, heart damage, and even death.
+TIVAD ports, also known as Port-a-Cath, have been the subject of hundreds of lawsuits filed across the U.S. Our legal team has direct hands-on experience managing thousands of TIVAD-related claims, which gives us current insight into the latest litigation developments and practical understanding of how these cases actually unfold.
+The primary allegations against manufacturers claim these medical devices caused serious injuries including infections, sepsis, internal bleeding, heart damage, and even death.

 The lawsuits allege that TIVAD ports made of silicone mixed with barium sulfate can weaken over time, causing the implanted ports to break or leak.